adam-26/intl-fmt/README.md

 > It uses the same well tested code to expose an internationalization API **without any React dependencies**

+> The only _breaking change_ is that whitespace inside **plural** ICU messages is now preserved.
+This may impact your existing translations.

+> You _may_ need to set the `requireOther: false` option for backward compatibility if your ICU complex messages are missing the _other_ option.

 ### Features

 - Display numbers with separators.